gdiet/backup/README.md

 * `dfsBlacklist=<directory name>` (optional, default `blacklist`): Name of the base blacklist folder in the dedup file system, resolved against root.
 * `deleteCopies=true` (optional, default false): If true, mark deleted all blacklisted occurrences except for the original entries in the `dfsBlacklist` folder.

+After running the `blacklist` utility, as long as you do not store new files in the dedup file system you can still restore previous file system states by restoring the database from backups.
+Once new files are stored, restoring a database backup from before the blacklisting process will result in partial data corruption.

 ### Reclaim Space

 When you delete a file in the dedup file system, internally the file is marked as "deleted" and nothing more.
 This means, that the dedup file system will **not** free that file's storage space, and that you can make the file available again by restoring a previous state of the database from backup.